CleverBoy07/Tempreture_Converter/README.md

 - Must install Nodejs on your unit
 - Must install NPM on your unit
-- Install create-react-app installed to your node module ( check out [https://github.com/facebook/create-react-app](https://github.com/facebook/create-react-app) for how to install the framework)
+- Install create-react-app installed to your node module
 - Have a basic understanding of Javascript (ES6)
 - Have a basic knowledge about React.js framework